jariperttunen/Rextensions/README.md

  	cc -o rcall -g -I/usr/include/R -L$R_HOME/lib -lR -lRblas rcall.c
 	./rcall

-## R SEXP
+## The SEXP data structure
 R  Extensions  provides  SEXP data  structure[^sexp]  that  implements datatypes  in  R, building  blocks  of  R objects  (arithmetic  types, vectors, matrices,  lists and  the like).
-For the R Extensions user SEXP appears as an R variable bound to a value.
+For  the R  Extensions user SEXP  models an  R  variable  bound to  a  value.
 The  implementation details of  SEXP are  hidden from  the user but  the internals  can be queried with the SEXP's functional  API provided.
 The most common use case is perhaps the need to access R object data.

 ## Litterature